NotArb/Jupiter/BOTCONFIG.md

 - `jito_tip_percent`: The percentage of profit to tip to Jito.
 (0-100)
 - `min_pref_jito_tip`: The minimum preferred Jito tip.
 - `max_pref_jito_tip`: The maximum preferred Jito tip.
+- `ntx_senders`: A list of normal transaction senders, which consist of rpc_key, skip_preflight, and max_retries.
-- `tx_senders`: A list of tx_sender keys to send normal transactions.
+- `ntx_cooldown`: The amount of time to wait before trying to send another normal transaction from the given strategy.